Solskjaer feels United squad is starting to envisage his vision and ideas.

 Speaking on his press duties before Red’s league clash against Sheffield United, Solskjaer provided his insight on how his team has developed over the season’s course(quotes via The Guardian)

-“We’ve developed over the season and had a spell of 11 unbeaten.
-[Then we] added Paul Pogba and Marcus Rashford to that and are thinking: ‘Yeah, we’re not too far away.’
+"“City and Liverpool the last couple of seasons have put the standard where it should be to win the league,”“We’ve developed over the season and had a spell of 11 unbeaten.
+[Then we] added Paul Pogba and Marcus Rashford to that and are thinking: ‘Yeah, we’re not too far away.’"

 When quizzed upon the potential reinforcements, Solskjaer expressed his satisfaction with the current squad and hinted on deals to be done if feasible.
 His quotes read as follows-

-“We’re still not where we want to be, close enough to challenge for the Premier League trophy, but we take one step at a time.
+"“I’m very happy with the squad.
+If there are any good deals to be made, players to make us better, of course we might have to spend some money.
+But the squad is great to work with and it’s moving in the right direction.”“We’re still not where we want to be, close enough to challenge for the Premier League trophy, but we take one step at a time.
 Hopefully we can challenge for the Europa League and FA Cup this season and the top four.
-Then, let’s see how much we can invest for next season.”
+Then, let’s see how much we can invest for next season.”“We’re getting closer and closer to the team we want to be and in the next eight [league] games we want to dominate and be tested.”"

 After their clash against The Blades, Reds turn their attention to FA Cup as they travel to Norwich for a knockout tie against The Canaries on Saturday.